 Rural residents in the Peruvian Amazon manage and harvest timber that grows naturally on their landholdings.
 Fast-growing species, such as bolaina (Guazuma crinita), which provides low-cost building material, serve as a reliable source of extra income for farmers.
 However, these rural landholders face problems because cutting and selling the wood legally is expensive and complicated.
 Therefore, most farmers who produce timber in their fallows sell it through informal channels, resulting in poor positioning in the market and risk of fines and confiscation of their wood by forest authorities.

 CIFOR research has documented the value chain, from the management of natural regeneration to the sale of sawn boards, or tabillas, identifying the opportunities and constraints smallholders face.
-Scientists were involved in drafting a new regulation based on their on sustainable timber production and marketing from agroforestry systems in the region.
-Enacted in October 2014, the regulation meant that the forest law now includes associations of trees and crops as legitimate forms of agroforestry, allowing farmers to legally market timber from fallow plots.
+Scientists were involved in drafting a new regulation based on their sustainable timber production and marketing from agricultural systems in the region.
+Enacted in October 2015, the regulation provides a simplified “management declaration” for timber production in fallow stands, allowing farmers to legally market timber from fallow plots.
 This policy change, which affects 4.5 million ha and benefiting well over a million people, allows farmers to develop and profit from the value chain.

 Promoting sustainable forest management in the Congo Basin